Japan med school to admit dozens of unfairly rejected women

-TOKYO (AP) — A Japanese medical university that has acknowledged systematically discriminating against female applicants has announced plans to accept more than 60 who had been unfairly rejected in the past two years.
+TOKYO (AP) — A Japanese medical university that acknowledged systematically discriminating against female applicants announced Wednesday plans to accept more than 60 who were unfairly rejected over the past two years.

 The discriminatory policy at Tokyo Medical University surfaced earlier this year, triggering national outrage.
-The school acknowledged in August that it has been slashing female applicants’ entrance exam scores for years to keep the female student population low, saying women tend to quit as doctors after starting families.
+The school acknowledged in August that it has been reducing female applicants’ entrance exam scores for years to keep the numbers of female students low.
+They said women tend to quit as doctors after starting families, causing staffing shortages at a school-affiliated hospital.

-The university said Wednesday it will offer to enroll 67 applicants who were eliminated due to the exam manipulation.
+The university said it will offer to enroll 67 female applicants who were eliminated due to the exam manipulation.

 Most Read Nation & World Stories